RUST VS C++ 2023

 On the other hand, Rust developers with 1 – 3 years of experience get a base salary of $82,407, about $11,000 lower than C++ developers.

 So, if the salary is your major incentive for learning a language or framework, you should learn C++.

 You are more likely to get a higher salary as a C++ developer than as a Rust developer.

 IS RUST HARDER THAN C++

-Rust is far much easy to learn than C++, its syntax is easy to read and write.
+Rust is far easier to learn than C++, its syntax is easy to read and write.
 Even when you are targeting low-resource devices, Rust will give you low-level control without giving up high-level conveniences, this makes it a little bit easy to work on systems.

 Contrastingly, C++ is harder than Rust, C++ is one of the most difficult languages to work with.
 C++ is not very easy to learn and work with.